Evidlo/nanpa_lookup/README.md

 ### Pull Logs from Android

-Grabs the call log from Android dialer and counts number of calls from each registrant in the database.
+Grabs call log for last 30 days from a rooted Android phone via adb:

-Requires `adb`, `sqlite3` and a rooted phone.

 ``` bash
 ./lookup.sh -a